openhwgroup/cv32e40p/docs/source/corev_hw_loop.rst

 The HWLoop constraints are:

--  Start and End address of an HWLoop must be 32-bit aligned.
+-  Start and End addresses of an HWLoop must be 32-bit aligned.

+-  End Address must be strictly greater than Start Address.

--  End address of an HWLoop must point to the instruction just after the last one of the loop body.
+-  End address of an HWLoop must point to the instruction just after the last one of the HWLoop body.

 -  HWLoop body must contain at least 3 instructions.

 -  When both loops are nested, the End address of the outermost HWLoop (must be #1) must be at least 2 instructions further than the End address of the innermost HWLoop (must be #0), i.e. HWLoop[1].endaddress >= HWLoop[0].endaddress + 8.

+-  HWLoop must always be entered from its start location (no branch/jump to a location inside a HWLoop body).

+-  No HWLoop #0 (resp. #1) CSR should be modified inside the HWLoop #0 (resp. #1) body.

 -  No Compressed instructions (RVC) allowed in the HWLoop body.